- Explore colonial Cochin and the beautiful backwaters of Kerela

 Contact one of our India specialists + 44 (0) 20 3958 6120

-Kerala and Karnataka represent the special K's of southern India, and combining these two fascinating states makes for a perfect combination of culture, cities, wildlife and tea country as you travel from Cochin and the backwaters in Kerala to Karnatakan classics including Mysore, Nagarhole National Park and Neeleshwar, nestled on the beach for the perfect finale.
+Kerala and Karnataka represent the special K's of southern India, and combining these two fascinating states makes for a perfect combination of culture, cities, wildlife and tea country.
+Travel from Cochin and the backwaters in Kerala to Karnatakan and explore classics including Mysore, Nagarhole National Park and Neeleshwar, nestled on the beach for the perfect finale.